-New Years has come and gone & your humble (ever aspiring to be) blogger (aspiring to be HUMBLE, not blogger that ’tis.)
+New Years has come and gone & your humble (ever aspiring to be) blogger (aspiring to be HUMBLE, that is.)
 Well, she was pooped out after meeting her Advent Challenge which (by God’s grace) she managed a post-a-day (the whole of Advent.)
 Sure, some days a pic did it with a few wee words, but hey, a post’s a post? right?

 The ideas drafty-notebook has a few jottings, but alas, nothing going zip-zig-zang, so today what has zinged will hopefully wing your thoughts a little upward…